 Accepting the chapter's Circle of Excellence Award and Point of Excellence for Leadership and Character.

 In addition to the All Greek awards, PIKE has accumulated a number of other on campus awards and recognition over the years including:

-Top 10 Freshmen: Awarded annually to top ten freshman based n their achievements during the first year of their time at TU.
-(Clay Moyer, 2017-'18)
+Top 10 Freshmen: Awarded annually to top ten freshman based on their achievements during the first year of their time at TU.
+(Clay Moyer, 2017-'18, DJ Lienhard.
+2018-'19)